guptasarthak328/hackrfsdr_sweep_pi/README.md

 #### Executing the files w/ Command Line Arguments

-sdr_client.py should be run on the Raspberry Pi and will be given command line arguments in the format:
+sdr_client.py should be run on the Raspberry Pi and will be given command line arguments in the format below.
+You can ssh into Raspberry Pi if you aren't using a head.

 1. Number of SDRs
 2. Filename 1
 3. Filename 2 [Only if you have 2 SDRs]